ynput/OpenPype/website/docs/admin_hosts_blender.md

 ```

 :::warning No module named pip
-If you'll get error `No module named pip` you'll have to do few steps first.
+If you get error `No module named pip` you'll have to do few steps first.
 Open new terminal and run the python executable from Blender (entering full path).
 ```bash
 # Run Python executable
 > /usr/bin/blender/2.83/python/bin/python3.7m